Leafwing-Studios/fop-rules/docs/character-options/powers/weaver.md

 </div>

 You shape the Weave into a small, fleeting illusion.
 You create a sound, image, smell or other sensory effect that lasts for the duration.
-Sounds may be of any volume you can personally make, and images must fit within a 10 foot cube.
+Sounds may be of any volume you can personally make, and images must fit within a 2 tile cube.

 Creatures can use the Scan minor action to attempt to examine the effect, realizing the truth of the illusion with a successful Focus (Insight) check contested by your Expertise (Arcana).
 If they fail, they remain convinced that it is real, and devise alternative explanations for any oddities.
 Each time they learn a new piece of contradictory information, they may attempt a new contested skill check.
 If a creature discerns the illusion for what it is, the illusion becomes faint to the creature and they have advantage on all skill checks made to detect further illusions from you until you complete a rest.